xiix0/scam/README.md

-You too can wear a nose mitten.
+You look like a million dollars.
+All green and wrinkled.